-A neutral colour scheme can be the key to creating a blissful, easy to live with look – that needs no frills to be fabulous.
+These neutral dining room ideas show that a simple colour scheme can be the key to creating a blissful, easy to live with look that requires no frills to be fabulous.

 Neutral dining room ideas